McKlaud76/ZX-RGBI2HDMI/README.md

-Fork of ZX RGB-I to VGA & HDMI on RPi Pico
+Fork of ZX RGB-I to VGA & HDMI on RP2040-ZERO
 =======

 For details refer to the source: